Dost (2004 film): Production

 Dialogue writer Diwakar Babu's son Srikar Babu made his film debut in a negative role.

 Soundtrack

 The music was composed by Koti.
 The audio launch function was held on 23 January 2004 at Film Nagar Cultural Club, Hyderabad.
 The songs "Aa Chupe", "Jeevitham Oka", "Sorry Cheppi" are based on "Ennamme", "Sooryane" and "En Karalil" from Nammal, respectively.
-The song "Vei Vei Vaatei" is loosely based on Tamil song "Mai Mai Kanmai" composed by S. P. Balasubrahmanyam for Tamil film Thaiyalkaran.
+The song "Vei Vei Vaatei" is loosely based on the Tamil song "Mai Mai Kanmai" composed by S. P. Balasubrahmanyam for Tamil film Thaiyalkaran.